KingOtar/lolcatcat/README.md

 # LolCatCat
-This is a collection of bash scripts to alaias and manage your commands to pipe thier outputs into lolcat.
+This is a collection of bash scripts to alias and manage your commands to pipe their outputs into lolcat.
 For the lulz.

 ## Install
 Clone this repo and and source the lolcat script.